 So what to do?
-I had already completed the Sunday Buzz but wait, I just had to include this bit of breaking news.
-And so, for the next twenty four hours, like many of you, I sought to make sense of the fact that there has been no main stream coverage of this event. . . .
+I had already completed the Sunday Buzz but wait, I just had to include this bit of breaking news.. . .
 Read More

 When the snow in the mountains starts to melt, the rivers swell and there is flooding in the low lands.
 And while that is not a desirable situation, it is quite common and therefore – in some areas – expected.
 But what about the snow melt following a large storm or unseasonal torrential rains?
 Floods can occur then too, and unless you live on a hill or away from streams and lakes, you need to be prepared.

 Those of us that live in the Pacific Northwest have just experienced one of the biggest snow storms since the mid-eighties.. . .
 Read More

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 Whoa boy.
 I don’t want to imply that there has been the wholesale disregard on the part of our current government when it comes to upholding hold this amendment but, at least when it comes to part about “freedom of speech”, things are beginning to look a bit murky.. . .
 Read More